bhelx/congress_track/README.md

 ### TODO

+* Validate zipcode and email uniqueness
 * Design email (need links to information about the votes and direct links to legislators social media pages, emails, phone numbers)
-* Change zip lookup to geolocate or geocoding address
+* Have secondary address option in case zip not accurate
 * Give user ability to set email settings

 ### Setup